-First Book in the Series is available as a print version download with cover images.
+First Book in the Series is available as a print version download with cover images by clicking above link.

 The Second Book spans the years 1799 - 1811 which ushered in the Regency era.

 'The plot rides the heart-stopping ups and downs of an organic marriage and reveals how the tightrope between truth and illusion can swiftly turn into a hangman's noose.'

 You've heard the term 'berk'.
 It conveys idiocy, doltishness, an agent of reckless escapades and madcap follies.
 But do you know its origins?
 A contraction of 'berserk' or 'berserker', perhaps?
 Well, 'berserker' is derived from the Viking and a noted raider, Harding the Dane, was the forefather of the family in this saga, but 'Berk' is a diminution of 'Berkeley' and, according to legend, was first attributed to the sons of Mary Cole, 5th Countess of Berkeley, protagonist of the Berkeley Series.